 There’s a grade-point average requirement as well– keep your grades up because your admission into the Graphic Design BFA program depends on it.
 The Department of Art recommends that you enroll in the Bachelor of Art Graphic Design Track program during your Freshman or Sophomore years.

 This will ensure you’re paired with an advisor and you can plan your path and discuss your options for the program.
-The BFA program requires you complete a 10-12 credit summer internship program.
+The BFA program requires you to complete a 10-12 credit summer internship program.

 4. Washington State University